A Bug's Life (video game): Development

 The game was announced in October 1997.
+Developer Traveller's Tales' website suggests a Sega Saturn version was once in development.

 Reception

-The console versions of A Bug's Life was met with "mix or average" reviews while the Game Boy Color version was met with "generally unfavorable" reviews.
+The console versions of A Bug's Life was met with "mixed or average" reviews while the Game Boy Color version was met with "generally unfavorable" reviews.
 Aggregating review website GameRankings gave the Nintendo 64 version 54.40%, the PlayStation version 55.73% and the Game Boy Color version 36.63%.
 GameSpot gave the PlayStation version 2.7 out of 10, concluding that it was "obvious that Disney was more interested in producing a $40 advertisement for its movie than in developing a playable game".
 However, the same site later gave the Nintendo 64 version a score of 6.1 out of 10, stating that "children looking to relive the fun of the movie should be pleased with the simplicity of the game".
 IGN gave the Nintendo 64 version 6.8 out of 10, praising the presentation and sound by stating that it had an "upbeat, cheery look and feel very much like the movie of the same name" with "cheery, happy tunes and strong sound effects" but criticised the gameplay by saying the controls were sluggish with "stuttering framerate" and "tired gameplay mechanics" while they gave the PlayStation version 4 out of 10, criticizing the gameplay as slow and awkward but praising the presentation as cinematic.
 The same site later gave the Game Boy Color version a score of three out of ten, calling it "short and repetitive" and "below average".

 Daniel Erickson reviewed the Nintendo 64 version of the game for Next Generation, rating it one star out of five, and stated that "any way you slice it, this stinks".

+The PlayStation version of the game sold 1 million units and generated $50 million in revenue.

 Awards

-The game won the Computer Children's Entertainment Title of the Year award at the second annual Interactive Achievement Awards, competing against six other nominees.
+The game won the "PC Children's Entertainment Title of the Year" award at the 2nd Annual Interactive Achievement Awards, competing against six other nominees.